 - Allows the trust creator to provide for children from a prior marriage as well as the surviving spouse;

 - Prevents young adults from demanding a lump-sum distribution because they are unaware of the tax consequences;

 - Avoids the need for a guardianship and lump-sum distribution for minor beneficiaries;

-The IRA trust must be designed with specific requirements in order for your loved ones to enjoy the advantages above.
-We are happy to help you determine if an IRA trust is right for you and your family in you contact us.
+The IRA trust must be designed with specific requirements in order for your loved ones to enjoy the advantages outlined above.
+We are happy to help you determine if an IRA trust is right for you and your family.
+Contact us today.